beniaminogreen/zoomerjoin/paper.md

-sub-quadratic time in R. Two similar packages are the aforementioned `fuzzyjoin,` which provides fast, tidy joins for small to medium datasets, and the `textreuse` package [@textreuse] which implements Locality-Sensitive Hashing, but does not offer a joining functionality implemented mostly in R.
+sub-quadratic time in R. Two similar packages are the aforementioned `fuzzyjoin,` which provides fast, tidy joins for small to medium datasets, and the `textreuse` package [@textreuse] which implements Locality-Sensitive Hashing, but does not offer a joining functionality, and is implimented mostly in R.

 Zoomerjoin draws from both packages, and aims to synthesize and extend aspects of both to create a powerful joining toolset.
-The package combines the functionality of the tidy, dplyr-style `fuzzyjoin`s provided by `fuzzyjoin` with the performance offered by the same Locality-Sensitive Hashing algorithm used in `textreuse`.
+The package combines the functionality of the tidy, dplyr-style `fuzzyjoin`s provided by `fuzzyjoin` with the performance offered by a Rust implimentation the same Locality-Sensitive Hashing algorithm used in `textreuse`.
 The core of the package is written in performant Rust code, which makes the package suitable for datasets with hundreds of millions of observations.

 ## Other Functionalities